 Very good signed proof impression with strong etched line.

-The highly accomplished etchings of Gwen May are seldom found today.
-Her subjects range from views of Holland Park Mews to deeply rural subjects such as Milking Shed.
+The highly accomplished printmaker Gwendoline Marie May was a Fellow of the Royal Society of Painter-Etchers and Engravers and was a skilled wood engraver and watercolourist.
+She lived in Muswell Hill in north London and many of her etchings depict scenes of the areas near her home.
 Aside from her few London views, she is known to have worked extensively in and around the areas of Stratford-upon-Avon and Mousehole in Cornwall; she also travelled to Spain and Portugal in search of subjects for her plates.
-Gwen May was a Fellow of the Royal Society of Painter-Etchers and Engravers and an accomplished wood engraver and watercolourist, exhibiting at the Royal Academy regularly in the pre-war years.
-A commemorative award for etching and engraving named after Gwen May is presented every year at the National Print Exhibition.
-This beautifully handled etching of Milking Shed is the most elaborate of her fine rural plates.
+She exhibited at the Royal Academy regularly in the pre-war years.
+Her etching and aquatint of Largo do Carmo, Lisbon was a presentation plate for The Print Collectors Club in 1958; an example is in the permanent collection of he Victoria & Albert Museum, London (accession no. E.5439-1958).
+This beautifully handled etching of Milking Shed is one of the most elaborate of her fine rural plates.

 On cream wove paper with full margins.
 One small and totally unobtrusive varnish spot at lower right corner, otherwise very fine original condition.